Shadon874/go-vinted-verification-scraper/README.md

     Make your changes and commit them.
     Push your changes to your fork.
     Open a pull request to the main repository.

+## Legal Disclaimer
+This scraper is intended for educational purposes only.
+Please ensure that you comply with the website's terms of service and relevant local laws before using it.
+The repository owner is not responsible for any legal issues arising from the use of this scraper.